-Students travel to Paris for a period of 10 days in March for a once-in-a-lifetime opportunity to visit museums, historic sites, and the great European city with Foundation faculty for on-site lectures and focused field study.
-Please note: Otis College of Art and Design reserves the right to cancel scheduled foreign travel based on international travel conditions and/or safety concerns.
+Students travel to Paris for 10 days in March for a once-in-a-lifetime opportunity to visit museums and historic sites with Foundation faculty for on-site lectures and focused field study.
+Please note: Otis College of Art and Design reserves the right to cancel scheduled foreign travel based on international travel conditions and/or safety concerns. travel conditions and/or safety concerns.